Kazakh leader: Russia-led security group to pull out troops

 “When this decision was being made, we could have completely lost control over Almaty, which was being torn apart by terrorists.
 Had we lost Almaty, we would have lost the capital and the entire country,” Tokayev told Kazakhstan’s parliament Tuesday.

-The president said that the CSTO has largely completed its mission in the country and will start withdrawing its troops in two days — a process that will take no longer than 10 days.
+The president said the CSTO has largely completed its mission and will start withdrawing its troops in two days — a process that will take no longer than 10 days.

-Smailov, 49, previously served as Kazakhstan’s Minister of Finance and first deputy prime minister, and Tokayev said that Smailov’s “view of the future of the economy is valid.”
+The new prime minister, 49-year-old Alikhan Smailov, previously served as Kazakhstan’s minister of finance and its first deputy prime minister.

-Life in Almaty, which was affected with the violence the most, started returning to normal this week, with public transport resuming operation and malls reopening.
-Owners of shops that have been looted in the unrest were assessing the damage.
+Life in Almaty, which was hit by the harshest violence, started returning to normal this week, with public transport resuming operations and malls reopening.
+The owners of shops looted in the unrest were assessing the damage.

 Galina Karpenko’s underwear store was ransacked, and she said she lost about $10,000 in stolen goods and damage.

-Kazakhstan’s Interior Ministry on Tuesday reported that a total of 9,900 people were detained in the country over the unrest.
-Tokayev’s office has also said that 338 criminal probes over mass unrest and assaults on law enforcement officers have been opened.
+Kazakhstan’s Interior Ministry on Tuesday reported that 9,900 people were detained over the unrest.
+Tokayev’s office has also said 338 criminal probes into mass unrest and assaults on law enforcement officers have been opened.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.